Colombia leaves pact recognizing U.N. court rulings

 Nicaragua’s continental shelf and economic exclusion zone in the Caribbean was increased by the court ruling, giving it access to potential underwater oil and gas deposits as well as fishing rights.

-In 2007, the court ruled in the long-running dispute between the two countries that three large islands of San Andres, Providencia and Santa Catalina belonged to Colombia.
+In 2007, the court ruled in a long-running dispute between the two countries that three large islands of San Andres, Providencia and Santa Catalina belonged to Colombia.

 “In the long run the ICJ only benefits Colombia, and it’s a shame they throw what amounts to an international law temper-tantrum like this,” he said.

-Additional reporting by Luis Jaime Acosta and Jack Kimball in Bogota, Ivan Castro in Managua, Thomas Escritt in Amsterdam, Alexandra Ulmer and Felipe Iturrieta in Santiago; Editing by Cynthia Osterman and Bill Trott
+Additional reporting by Luis Jaime Acosta in Bogota, Ivan Castro in Managua and Thomas Escritt in Amsterdam; Editing by Cynthia Osterman